outfox/fennecs/www/docs/Queries/CRUD.md

 ---

 # Bulk Create, Read, Update, Delete
-`fennecs.Query` let you Add or Remove components, much like `fennecs.Entity`, to allow easy operation in bulk on all entities matched by the query!
+OMG! `fennecs.Query` lets you Add or Remove components *(and even Despawn!*), much like an individual `fennecs.Entity`!

+It's an easy, powerful way to operate in bulk on all entities matched by the query!

 ### TLDR; (sneak peek)